 The Creative Arts and Landscape Appreciation project aims to help people participate in the landscape and its heritage through creative arts projects, events and activities.
-This might include photography, music, painting, collage, drama or writing and will enable people to get the most out of their personal connections with the landscape.
+It enables people to get the most out of their personal connections with the landscape.

 To date, the project has included photography, storytelling, landscape painting, kite making, poetry, collage and willow sculpture.

 Fragments is a multi-disciplinary community arts project to celebrate Holy Island and the adjacent coast, and the experiences of those involved with the Peregrini Lindisfarne Landscape Partnership.
 It is a project of two parts: the creation of six ceramic pieces that evoke the area’s rich natural and cultural heritage; and, through photography and poetry, the capture of the interaction valued by individuals contributing to the Landscape Partnership.
 It will create a legacy for the Creative Arts and Landscape Appreciation through a series of portrait photographs by Jose Snook, a new poem (or poems) by Katrina Porteous and six ceramic vessels by Graham Taylor.